Palin, Begich, Gross advance in Alaska US House race

 The top four vote-getters in the special primary advance to a special election, set for Aug.
 16, in which ranked choice voting will be used.
 The winner of that race will serve the remainder of Young’s term, which ends in January.

 State elections officials were releasing additional vote counts on Wednesday, the first day since the special primary in which counts were conducted.
-Additional counts are planned for Friday and for next Tuesday.
+Additional counts are planned for Friday and for Tuesday.

 With 132,730 votes counted, Palin had 28.3%, followed by Begich with 19.3% and Gross with 12.8%.
 Democrat Mary Peltola had 8.7% and Republican Tara Sweeney, 5.5%.